Quasilimiting behavior for one-dimensional diffusions with killing: Appendix

-In this Appendix we sketch a proof of the regularity of quasistationary distributions of one-dimensional diffusions with one regular boundary. \begin{lemmaA} Let $L^{\kappa}$ be one of the selfadjoint realizations considered in this work, of the Sturm-Liouville expression $\tau + \kappa$ in $\mL^2$; and let $\tilde{\nu}$ be a quasistationary distribution.
-Then $\tilde{\nu}$ is absolutely continuous with respect to the measure $\Gamma$, with a positive and continuous density $g:[0,\infty)\rightarrow \mathbb{R}$. \end{lemmaA} \begin{proof} The main assertion of the Lemma will be almost obvious to readers who are familiar with regularity theory for stationary distributions.
+\begin{pf} The main assertion of the lemma will be almost obvious to readers who are familiar with regularity theory for stationary distributions.
+Observe that the main point here is the continuity up to the boundary $0$.
 Indeed, the main strategy we follow is very similar to the case of stationary distributions.
-Straightforward arguments show that $\tilde{\nu}$ is absolutely continuous with respect to the measure $\Gamma$.
+Straightforward arguments show that $\tilde {\nu}$ is absolutely continuous with respect to the measure $\Gamma$.
 Denote by $g$ the density of $\tilde{\nu}$ with respect to $\Gamma$.
 The equation

 which results from quasistationarity of $\tilde{\nu}$, implies that

 This means that for any $0<c<d$,